DavidBrown67/Dog-Photography/README.md

 For the carousel and the portfolio the images are from my own personal collection.
 The image for the contact section is a stock photo from a google serarch, found here ********

+### Colours
+The reason I have choosen this pallete, is that I feel the colours suit the style I wanted to give.
+A calm inviting place, engaging the emotions of a dog owner.
+The colour scheme I have chosen can be seen here *****

 ## Technologies Used
 ### Languages